evanwalsh/coop/README.md

     group.post!
 "This is a status update"

 Also, you can use `.post_as_cobot!` instead to, well, post as Cobot.
+Just add another argument with your secret key, like so:

+    group.post_as_cobot!
+"This is Cobot.
+Beep boop.", "MySuperSecretAPIKeyFromCoOp"

 ### Agendas